bryanc12/portainer-stack-git-repo/readme.md

 ## Requirement/s
    - A docker network named "reverse-proxy" for exposing the application
+   - The application have tobe able to install the dependencies itself by using a script.
+Example repository can be found in [a link](https://github.com/bryanc12/python-flask-hello-world)

 ## How to use
 \* Must follow the example given.